Funding opportunity

 You should explain:

-• how you have co-created or co-designed the project with input from all the disciplines needed for successful delivery of the project
+• how you have co-created or co-designed the project with input from all the disciplines needed for the successful delivery of the project

-Within the Fit to opportunity section we also expect you to:
+Within the Fit to opportunity section, we also expect you to:

 • clearly demonstrate that the research involves disciplines from more than one research council and explores new types of, and approaches to, interdisciplinary research not routinely funded through existing UKRI responsive mode schemes.
 Work that is within a single discipline or disciplines that fall within a single research council are ineligible for this scheme